 In July 2016, the Company issued a warrant to purchase 148,477 shares of Series C preferred stock (the "Series C warrant") in connection with the Series C financing.
 The Series C warrant agreement also provided for an additional number of Series C shares calculated on a monthly basis commencing on June 2016 based on the principal balance outstanding of the notes payable outstanding.
 The maximum number of shares exercisable under the Series C warrant agreement is 482,969 shares of Series C preferred stock.
 The Series C warrant was immediately exercisable at an exercise price of \$1.00 per share and has an expiration date of July 2026.
-The fair value of the Series C warrant was \$6.3 million as of December 31, 2022.
-The fair value of the Series C warrant was \$2.3 million as of July 18, 2023, when the Series B warrant was reclassified from redeemable convertible preferred stock warrant liability to additional paid-in capital, as the warrant is exercisable into shares of Complete Solaria Common Stock upon the close of the Mergers.
-The relative fair value of the Series C warrant at issuance was recorded as Series C preferred stock issuance costs and redeemable convertible preferred stock warrant liability on the accompanying unaudited condensed consolidated balance sheets, and changes in fair value have been recorded in other income (expense), net on the accompanying unaudited condensed consolidated statements of operations and comprehensive income (loss) for the thirteen and thirty-nine weeks ended October 1, 2023 and the three and nine months ended September 30, 2022.
+The relative fair value of the Series C warrant at issuance was recorded as Series C preferred stock issuance costs and redeemable convertible preferred stock warrant liability and changes in the fair value of the warrant were recorded in other income (expense), net on the accompanying unaudited condensed consolidated statements of operations and comprehensive loss for the thirteen-weeks ended April 2, 2023.
+The fair value of the Series C warrant was \$2.3 million as of July 18, 2023, when the Series B warrant was reclassified from redeemable convertible preferred stock warrant liability to additional paid-in capital, upon the warrant becoming exercisable into shares of Complete Solaria Common Stock.